— Cycleboard Editorial Team

 Pro Tip: Tires with a lower PSI increase ride softness but decrease range while tires with a higher PSI reduce ride softness but increase range.

 When you’re not using your CycleBoard, you need to consider how you’re going to store it.
 Lithium-ion batteries need to be stored in locations without drastic temperatures e.g., somewhere that isn’t too hot or too cold.
 CycleBoard batteries are designed for optimal operation in temperatures below 130F and above 30F.
 Consider how temperature changes where you regularly store your CycleBoard.
 It’s also important to make sure your battery has some charge before you store it away.
 Continue the upkeep by charging your battery once a month during non-use periods.
-This will ensure your battery cells are not depleting or losing charge overtime.
-Storing a completely dead battery or lack of maintenance could cause long term negative effects.
+This will ensure your battery cells are not depleting or losing charge over time.
+Storing a completely dead battery or lack of maintenance could cause long-term negative effects.

 Following these tips will keep your battery in optimal condition.
-Don't forget, how you use your CycleBoard will affect the condition of your battery as well.
+Don't forget, that how you use your CycleBoard will affect the condition of your battery as well.
 To maintain a high-quality battery, you need to make sure you're engaging in these maintenance tips and practicing good battery care when storing your CycleBoard.